 Read the News Release

-A robust and interdisciplinary set of guest expert lectures, virtual talks, video showings, performances, demonstrations, exhibits, and scheduled activities based on the book will continue to evolve throughout the academic year.
+Throughout the academic year, an interdisciplinary set of guest expert lectures, virtual talks, video showings, performances, demonstrations, exhibits, and scheduled activities based on the book will be available.

 Browse our full events calendar on Coug Presence.